 Place each piece of tissue with its perfused surface downward on a single drop of mounting medium.

-Read a plate using a fluorescence scanner.
+Read a plate using a fluorescence scanner (Table of Materials).
 Set parameters of excitation and emission wavelengths according to a fluorophore used for bacterial labeling.

 REPRESENTATIVE RESULTS: